Robust Stance Detection: Understanding Public Perceptions in Social Media: Proposed Model

-\textbf{Optimization Algorithm} The training process of \model~has two stages\footnote{Source code and datasets will become publicly available upon acceptance.}.
-During the first stage, the parameters of the T5-based LM are trained for conversion between source $\mathcal{S}$ and the target $\mathcal{T}$ domain following the work of Calderon et al.~\cite{calderon2022docogen}.
+\textbf{Optimization Algorithm} The training process of \model~for domain-adaptive cross-target scenario has two stages\footnote{Source code and data will become publicly available upon acceptance.
+Partial source code and data are available at \href{https://osf.io/26rfc/?view\_only=b6e3bfac71444eb0be0aaad0f671a720}{https://osf.io/26rfc/?view\_only=b6e3bfac71444eb0be0aaad0f671a720}}.
+In the first stage, the parameters of the T5-based LM are trained for conversion between source $\mathcal{S}$ and the target $\mathcal{T}$ domain following the work of~\cite{calderon2022docogen}.
 This stage enriches the input dataset to include more samples similar to the target domain.
 The next stage uses the contrastive learning approach to create a cross-target sentence representation.
-During the contrastive learning process, we add an additional loss $\ell_{\mathrm{cont}}$ to the classification loss for cross-target stance detection.
-For each instance $x_i$, the overall loss is formulated as $\ell_{\mathrm{total}} = \lambda \ell_{\mathrm{cont}} + (1 - \lambda) \ell_{\mathrm{CE}}$ where $\ell_{\mathrm{CE}}$ stands for the cross-entropy loss for classification and $\lambda$ is the weighting factor.
+We randomly selected 50 anchors from $\mathcal{D}_\mathcal{S}$ and its domain counterfactuals, along with their positive and negative pairs from across all dataset except for generated counterfactuals.
+For each instance $x_i$, the overall loss is formulated as $\ell_{\mathrm{total}} = \lambda \ell_{\mathrm{cont}} + (1 - \lambda) \ell_{\mathrm{CE}}$ where $\ell_{\mathrm{CE}}$ stands for the cross-entropy loss for classification and ($\ell_{\mathrm{cont}}$) represents the contrastive loss. $\lambda$ determines the balance between the two loss components.
+Note that while the classification loss is computed over the entire training dataset, the contrastive loss is derived solely from the selected pairs mentioned previously.
 The cross-entropy loss is calculated as $CE = -\sum_{i=1}^{k} y_i \log(p_i)$ for $k$ classes based on the true stance label $y$ and predicted stance probability $p$ for the $i^{th}$ class.
 Similar to \cite{khosla2020supervised} we set the temperature parameter $\tau=0.08$.